rbrandt1/MaxTreeS/README.md

 * Version 1.0, implementing a method proposed in the paper entitled "Efficient binocular stereo correspondence matching with 1-D Max-Trees" is stored in the folder ``MaxTreeS-Version_1.0``.
 * Version 2.0, implementing a method proposed in the paper entitled "Efficient and Accurate Depth Estimation with 1-D Max-Tree Matching" is stored in the folder ``MaxTreeS-version_2.0``.
-* A ROS-node version of MTStereo optimized for scenes containing plants, and examples of point clouds it can produce is stored in the folder entitled ``MaxTreeS-version_ROS``.
+* A ROS-node version of MTStereo optimized for scenes containing plants is stored in the folder entitled ``MaxTreeS-version_ROS``.

 ---
 # Version 1.0: Efficient binocular stereo correspondence matching with 1-D Max-Trees